3 Scoring Rules

 The answer is that if you think there’s a 60% chance that it will snow, your optimal strategy is to actually bet 100%!
 This means while our draft 2 lets people show their skills, it also incentivizes them to hide their skills by betting something that doesn’t represent what they actually think.
 While this is interesting from a game and psychology perspective, in the context where we are trying to see how to predict things better and/or get some information from what people are actually betting, we want to extract people’s true beliefs about things.
 To mathematically formalize the things we wanted up to this point:

-3. We want a scoring rule; that is, a way to assign points on what actually happened.
-We can call this rule \(f(q, i)\).
+to eachqi so that they add up to 1.
+Let’s call such a predictioni .q - We want a scoring rule; that is, a way to assign points on what actually happened.
+We can call this rule

 3.1 Strictly proper scoring rules